 The Land Code applies to Land only within the reserve boundary.
 Traditional land will continue to be used and managed by Long Lake #58 members that same way that it is now.
 Here is a map of our land base:

 In 1996, fourteen Chiefs from across Canada banded together to create the Framework Agreement.
 After the Framework Agreement was voted on and passed by the federal government, the federal government created the First Nations Land Management Act to outline the roles and responsibilities of the federal government to the First Nation communities who decide to be part of the Land Management Regime.

 Becoming a part of the Land Management Regime is 100% voluntary of First Nation communities.
-A community that has its own Land Code removes itself from 25% of the Indian Act and can begin to manage its own Land.
+If we have our own Land Code, Long Lake #58 can manage its own Land.

-Not only was this an opportunity to protect the Land that we have now, but also for the Land that will be added to our reserve through the Additions to Reserve (ATR) and Land Claim process.
+Not only is this an opportunity to protect the Land that we have now, but also for the Land that will be added to our reserve through the Additions to Reserve (ATR) and Land Claim process.
 So, Long Lake #58 applied to have the opportunity, we were accepted September 19, 2013 and then we signed onto the Land Management Regime in March 2014.
-Now after ratifying our Land Code, we are the 67th community to become a signatory to the Framework Agreement.
+Please watch some videos from other First Nations who have adopted their own Land Code here.

 Background documents and more information:

 - Long Lake #58 Land Code (Full)

 - Long Lake #58 Individual Agreement (Full)